hustinaa/PCOSApp/README.md

 ## 👩‍💻 About the Developers

-Developed by Justine Evora, Christine Sotoza, Amina Javellana Currently studying **Management Information Systems** at **Ateneo de Manila University**.
+Developed by Justine Evora, Christine Sotoza, Amina Javellana.
+Currently studying **Management Information Systems** at **Ateneo de Manila University**.

 If you find this project helpful, feel free to give it a ⭐ and connect!